Kopfsalaat/Chunchunmaru/README.md

         About me
     </h2>
     <p>
         Hi!!
 Chunchunmaru here.
 Protector and lover of the unloved 🐸🐊🐍 (and the loved 🐶🦆🦊).
-I like anime and viedogames. 𓆏phrog𓆏
+I like anime and videogames. 𓆏phrog𓆏
     </p>
 </div>